Subbuteo Tribute Website.

 What is certain is that the Subbuteo patents from 1947 have long since expired and rather like Lego, modern Subbuteo has to compete with any number of similar rivals.
 The idea of these pages is to look at all the alternatives for the modern player and/or collector.
 However, I thought I would start with a little history of "cloning" before we hit the modern day.
-Most of this history is taken from other parts of the site, but it is useful to bring it all together.
+Some of this history is taken from other parts of the site, but it is useful to bring it all together.

 Cloning the Flat Game 1960s-80s.

 The Success of Subbuteo in the 1960s and 1970s was really kick-started with the introduction of the attractive OO scale players and accessories in the early 1960s.
 However, inventor Peter Adolph was aware that there were many players who enjoyed the game using his perfectly balanced flat players (whether celluloid or card), and that in general the serious adult players preferred this style of play.
 So he continued to make and sell this range alongside the new "Continental" style.
 When the company was taken over by Waddingtons in the late 1960s, the writing was on the wall for this niche product, and the range was phased out.